nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 Worked on my Mobile Weather App, fixing bugs.
 There are some architectural issues (I'm now realizing) that will need to be addressed over time.
 For right now though, it should be fine.
 Some takeaways:

 - Microsoft's Community Toolkits have been very helpful.
 Documentation is a little lacking, but not bad overall (probably just me).
-- Related to the first bullet point: I was using two classes to manage downloaded API data.
+- I was using two classes to manage downloaded API data, but only one is necessary.
 This probably came about due to interruptions and lack of tracking progress while working through API implementation.
 Live and learn!

 ### Extension Methods - Oh My